The Band 1969 Album

 The Band Album Reviews

 The Band started as The Hawks, backing blues belter Ronnie Hawkins before supporting Bob Dylan on his controversial 1966 electric tour.
 After the tour, The Band went to earth with Dylan and recorded the Basement Tapes.
-There they developed their unique melding of rock with traditional folk, country and blues forms.
+There they developed their unique melding of rock with traditional folk, country, and blues.

 The Band’s organic harmonies, the virtuoso but often unassuming musicianship (guitarist Robbie Robertson forwent soloing for their 1968 debut album, a revolutionary principle when Cream and Hendrix were at their height) and songs that seemed to spring from an America of a hundred years earlier, created a richness and homespun authenticity that has rarely been touched in popular music.

-While The Band projected the image of a consummately American group, four of the five members were actually Canadian.
+While The Band projected the image of a consummately American group, four members were Canadian.
 Only drummer Levon Helm was a native of the Deep South where much of The Band’s mythology had its origins.

 Most of The Band were proficient on multiple instruments.
 Typically Robertson and Helm were augmented by bassist Rick Danko, organist Garth Hudson, and pianist Richard Manuel.
 But the lineup could shift to Danko on fiddle, Manuel on drums, Hudson on piano, and Helm on mandolin.
 Hudson was also proficient on saxophone, while Manuel, Danko, and Helm shared the lead vocals.
 While their creaky vocals have personality and added to their charm, they are also arguably the group’s weakest point.